Frequently Asked Questions

 Even if you did not use your week(s), the Club still has the ongoing cost of operating the Club and maintaining the units.

 In general, you can reserve only the unit size you own.
-However, within 60 days of your arrival date, you may request to use a different size unit if one is available.
+However, within 60 days of your arrival date, you may request to use a different size unit if one is available for a fee.
 For example, a one-bedroom member may request to use a two-bedroom unit, or a two-bedroom member may request to use a one-bedroom unit.
-Currently, the fee to upgrade from a one- to a two-bedroom unit is $150 per week for RAVC members and $190 per week for non-members.
-However, scheduled maintenance may sometimes prevent the manager from granting your request even if a unit is not occupied.
+Please check the fee schedule for the current rates to upgrade from a one- to a two-bedroom unit.
+Please note, scheduled maintenance may sometimes prevent the manager from granting your request even if a unit is not occupied.

 The Reservations Department does not assign a specific unit at the time you make a reservation; all unit assignments are made by the Resort Manager just prior to your arrival date.
 You may request a preferred unit type (such as lower floor, upper floor, ocean view, mountain view, etc.) when you book your reservations, and it will be noted in your arrival document.
 The Resort Manager will try to fulfill your request, if at all possible.
 The earliest reservations have the highest priority for special requests.

 Each domestic RAVC resort has at least one unit that is designed for the physically-challenged.
 If such a unit is required, please be sure to inform the Reservations Department when you make the reservation.
 We’ll do our best to accommodate you.

 If available, RAVC members may rent units from the Club for their personal use without using their week; however, the reservations can be made only within 60 days of arrival date.